neondatabase/neon/docs/rfcs/006-laptop-cli-v2-repository-structure.md

 later try to push/pull between them?
 Perhaps create a new timeline every time you start up an instance?
 Then you would detect that the timelines have diverged.
-That would match with the "epoch" concept that we have in the WAL safekeepr
+That would match with the "epoch" concept that we have in the WAL safekeeper

 ### zenith checkout/commit